How to Save PDF Files on an iPad

 Here’s how to save PDF files on your iPad:

-If you’ve opened a PDF file in Mail, tap the arrow button and then tap Open in “iBooks”, as shown below.
+If you’ve opened a PDF file in Safari, tap the sharing icon, as shown below.

 - Where to Find Saved PDF Files on an iPad